-Research can roughly be into the following types:
+Research can roughly be divided into the following types:

 Inferential Analysis: To estimate how findings in a sample hold for a larger population.